 THE NEED FOR HEALING

 My heart and mind were full of offenses and painful memories from growing up in a dysfunctional “Christian” home, which was full of anger and much abuse.
-Because of this, I became handicapped in my ability to relate to people in a healthy way and I could not feel, show, or receive love.
-Fortunately, at eight years old I heard the good news about Jesus and I believed and asked Him into my heart.
-After making this decision, I felt more alive, happy, and I did not feel alone anymore because I knew Jesus was with me.
+Because of this, I became handicapped in my ability to relate to people in a healthy way, and I could not feel, show, or receive love.
+Fortunately, at eight years old I heard the good news about Jesus, and I believed and asked Him into my heart.
+After making this decision, I felt alive, happy, and I did not feel alone anymore because I knew Jesus was with me.
 Unfortunately, I continued to live in an abusive home, in which bad memories and the related physiological and emotional stress continued to build up in my heart.

-Other trauma memories that affect us can also come from what we watched on TV or in the movies.
+Other trauma memories that affect us can come from what we watched on TV or in the movies.
 For example, I found myself being fearful, almost obsessed, with the thought of being abducted and tortured.
 I could not shake the fear.
-When I pondered why I was so fearful, I realized I acquired the fear from a movie I had watched.
+When I pondered about why I was so fearful, I realized I acquired the fear from a movie I had watched.
 Other destructive images can come from pornography and even video games.
-Also, consider the images, wrong beliefs, and thinking that are stored in our memory from what we have read or heard; especially news stories.
-Additionally, consider how our thinking and beliefs have been programmed by these external sources.
-The prayers in this website also heal these images and wrong beliefs.
+Also, consider what negative images, unhealthy beliefs, and wrong thinking come from what we have read or heard.
+Furthermore, consider how the sources listed above program our thinking and beliefs, especially the news.
+The prayers in this healing guide will eliminate these images, programming, and wrong beliefs.

-For example, I thought I had prayed through the issues God showed me that had influenced my negative reaction during a situation at work.
+For example, I thought I had prayed through the issues God showed me that had influenced my negative reaction to a situation at work.
 But, I still did not feel peace, and I couldn’t shake it.
 Several days later, I had a dream about having a conflict over the same issue.
-I asked God to show me why, and He revealed that I had not dealt with the negative emotions from the original conflict, which was revealed in the dream.
+I asked God to show me why, and He revealed that I had not dealt with the negative emotions from the original conflict revealed in the dream.
 I prayed the specific prayer focus in this guide related to the negative emotions and repented, and then I had perfect peace and no feelings of ill will at all.

 DON’T GIVE UP, IT IS WORTH IT!

 In the book, Shattering Your Strongholds by Liberty Savard, I learned how to pray by faith and be set free from unhealthy beliefs (lies about self, life, and God) and mental strongholds that protect the unhealthy beliefs.
-I then learned to replace the lies I believed with truth.
+I then learned to replace the lies I believed with the truth.
 This helped me eliminate many mental strongholds, negative thoughts, and unhealthy beliefs that controlled my behavior.
-But I didn’t see lasting transformation until I read The Healing Codes book and manual (HCM), by Dr. Alexander Loyd, PhD, ND with Dr. Ben Johnson, MD, DO, NMD, in which they explained the importance of healing bad memories and offenses that cause unhealthy beliefs and physiological stress.
+But I didn’t see lasting transformation until I read The Healing Codes book and manual (HCM), by Dr. Alexander Loyd, Ph.D., ND with Dr. Ben Johnson, MD, DO, NMD, in which they explained the importance of healing bad memories and offenses that cause unhealthy beliefs and physiological stress.